Program

 Thank you!

-Thank you to our donors and sponsors; your generosity helps us in our mission to support orchestral music in Santa Clarita and has made tonight’s concert possible.
+Thank you to our donors and sponsors; your generosity has directly supported music in Santa Clarita and has made tonight’s concert possible.

 Thanks to our volunteers, our board members, and all the talented musicians who make this orchestra a strong and vibrant part of our community.

-Special thanks to the Canyon High School Performing Arts Center, and to Mark Goodman for his support in feeding a hungry orchestra!
+Special thanks go out to the Canyon High School Performing Arts Center and to Don Pittman for his generous time and talent.

 And the biggest thanks go to you, our audience members, for joining us tonight.